80 dogs rescued from condemned home in Ohio

 “There are a lot of issues that come into play when you deal with hoarding cases,” Taylor said.
 “When we initially went to the owner of the home, he had told us they were probably only around 30 dogs.
 So he didn’t even really know what he was dealing with.”

-Given their history, the dogs were understandably timid around people at first, Taylor said, but the ones in foster home are already adjusting well.
+Given their history, the dogs were understandably timid around people at first, Taylor said, but the ones in foster homes are already adjusting well.

 “Dogs are amazing.
 They are so easily able to fall in love with humans once again, and they did,” she said.